Diane Hathaway: Guilty plea

-On January 29, 2013, Diane Hathaway entered a guilty plea on one federal count of felony bank fraud before Judge O'Meara.
-She was not immediately detained, with a May 28 sentencing date set.
-It was expected that she would face penalties ranging from likely probation, to some portion of the maximum 18 months imprisonment stipulated under the agreement.
+On January 29, 2013, Hathaway entered a guilty plea on one federal count of felony bank fraud before Judge O'Meara.
+She was not immediately detained, and a sentencing date of May 28 was set.
+It was expected that she would face penalties ranging from likely probation to some portion of the maximum 18 months imprisonment stipulated under the agreement.
 In addition, fines and restitution to be determined by the court could total over $100,000.
 Hathaway and Kingsley would not, however, be forced to forfeit their Windermere, Florida home as part of the settlement, thereby closing the civil case against that property.
 The former justice also agreed not to appeal O'Meara's sentence as part of the plea deal.
 Hathaway faced potential regulatory action against her law and real estate licenses.

-David Viviano appointed to fill Hathaway seat
+David Viviano appointed to fill Hathaway's seat

 On February 27, 2013, Michigan Governor Rick Snyder appointed Macomb County Chief Circuit Judge David Viviano to replace Diane Hathaway on the Michigan Supreme Court.

 Prison sentence and release

 On May 28, 2013, Hathaway appeared before Judge O'Meara in Ann Arbor and was sentenced to 366 days in federal prison.
 Hathaway walked free from the courtroom.
 Speaking at length for the first time since her guilty plea, Hathaway reportedly said, "Your Honor, I stand before you a broken person."

-The government's sentencing brief was posted by the Detroit Free Press.
+The government's sentencing brief was published by the Detroit Free Press.

 On August 13, 2013, Hathaway began serving her sentence at the Federal Correctional Facility at Alderson, West Virginia, otherwise known as "Camp Cupcake" due to the comparatively favorable conditions at the minimum security prison, which houses females found guilty of federal crimes.
 The ranks of former inmates of the camp range from jazz legend Billie Holiday and would-be presidential assassins Sara Jane Moore and Lynette "Squeaky" Fromme, to homemaking mogul Martha Stewart.

 On April 29, 2014, the Detroit News reported that Judge O'Meara had denied Hathaway's request for early release.
 Hathaway was scheduled for release on June 26, 2014.
 On May 22, 2014, WXYZ's Ross Jones reported that Hathaway had been released from prison.